22mah22/jellyfin-plugin-template/README.md

    - Create a GitHub release and upload `jellyfin-plugin-gif-generator.zip`.

 After that, Jellyfin clients using the manifest URL above can install/update from the repository.

+### Dependencies

+The admin-facing page has no dependencies
+The User-facing page depends on https://github.com/IAmParadox27/jellyfin-plugin-pages which again depends on "File Transformations" from the same repo